pbrdmn/brd.mn/src/articles/mentors/index.md

 This company was [Compono](https://compono.com) and that interviewer who was interested in my career was the CTO, [Nikolay](https://www.linkedin.com/in/nikolay-nemshilov-07878b14/).

-I joined Compono a few weeks later and began working closely with Nikolay on the delivery of several projects.
+I joined Compono a few weeks later and began working closely with Nikolay on the delivery of several projects, as I was learning how the company, product, and technology worked.

 I spoke up and did my best to support during planning activities.
 But most valuable to me was the feedback in our regular one on one sessions.

 ---

-## Getting great feedback from mentorship
+## Getting feedback

 I still remember the feedback I got in that first session after a few weeks.
 I needed to connect more with the team, share what I was working on and call out when I needed help.

+> Getting up to speed with docker, Buildkite​
+> My input in communication is helping clarify discussions​
+> Slow starting careful but sometimes optimistic with estimations​
+> Ask more questions - don't try to solve everything myself​
+> Asking for help helps build the culture of asking for help

 But the feedback also came with reasons, why I should change how I was working and how this would benefit the team I was working with.